 These days, I especially like working with death, excrement cycling (ie compost toilets), medicine conservation and conflict resolution.
 I deeply believe that entheogens have a role to play in creating the next chapter of how humans inhabit and tend our incredible home – planet earth.
 I’m also a mother, and feel it is my responsibility to be actively engaged in looking to the future.

-Through my role as the program administrator for the Femtheogen Collaborative I seek to contribute to the re-integration of alternative paradigms of healing and medicine sovereignty through a bio-cultural perspective rooted in feminine principles.
+Through my role as the program administrator for the Femtheogen Collaborative I aim to actively and directly contribute to the re-integration of Ancestral paradigms of healing and medicine sovereignty through a bio-cultural perspective rooted in feminine principles for our collective liberation.

 With additional support by Riverstyx Staff, Jessica Stewart & Rene Tonalli